 Bologna

-Bologna is one of the largest cities in Italy, and it’s bustling streets and cosmopolitan culture make it a fantastic destination!
-The city is only about an hour and a half drive from Florence, so you can easily visit Florence as a day trip.
+Bologna is one of the largest cities in Italy, and its bustling streets and cosmopolitan culture make it a fantastic destination!
+The city is only about an hour and a half drive from Florence, so you can easily visit Florence on a day trip.

 Make sure you explore the Piazza Maggiore.
 This massive plaza is lined with medieval and Renaissance structures such as City Hall, the Fountain of Neptune, and the Basilica di San Petronio.